R-POP (Residential Permit-Only Parking Program)

 The new R-POP policy limits parking within the zone to residents only.
 To qualify for parking, residents must apply for a digital permit.

-Parking will be enforced 4 p.m. to midnight, Monday through Saturday, except on national holidays and other non-enforcement occasions.
+Parking throughout the R-POP district will be enforced by Republic Parking between the hours of 4 p.m. through midnight, Monday through Saturday, except on national holidays and other non-enforcement occasions.

 Why the new program?

-In 2015, the City surveyed all households within the R-POP district to learn more about parking effectiveness.
-We learned that the vast majority of residents were unhappy with the current system, noting narrow streets, heavy parking use by downtown visitors and local employees, and frequent public safety concerns.
+In 2015, the City surveyed all households within the RPOP and RPZ districts to learn more about parking effectiveness within these boundaries.
+We learned that many residents were unhappy with the current system, noting narrow streets, heavy parking use by downtown visitors and local employees, as well as frequent public safety concerns.